qascade/ChatServer/README.md

 # A simple Chat Server in go.

-This is a simple TCP chat server I implemented in golang.
+This is a simple TCP chat server, that I implemented in golang.

 It would follow the following commands.